Responsibility as an employer

 Sustainable business activity

 VP Bank promotes the sustainable use of tap water and supports drinking water projects in developing countries.
 “Drink & Donate” is a non-profit association that promotes consumption of tap water over bottled water.
 VP Bank supports the association with a substantial annual contribution.
-Further underscoring its commitment, all shareholders at the 2017 Annual General Meeting and all VP Bank employees in the Vaduz and Zurich offices received a free “Drink & Donate” water bottle specially produced for VP Bank.
-Appropriately, the office buildings in Liechtenstein have water coolers installed that are hooked up to the main water lines.

 Much information is available on VP Bank’s intranet on the topics “Fit in the Workplace”, “Promoting Health through Movement” and “Healthy Eating”.
 Stress checks and ergonomic tips for desk jobs with computers as well as accident prevention are among the topics.
 Employees receive rebates on the purchase of skis and snowboards and other outdoor gear as well as discounts on massages, fitness centres, chiropractic treatment, dance lessons and eyeglasses for the workplace.
 VP Bank in Liechtenstein also offers its employees the opportunity to get a massage during the workday.
-The massages are specifically designed to address employees needs and problems in the office.
+The massages are specifically designed to address employee needs and problems in the office.

 Diversity at VP Bank

 Diversity and equal opportunity create a solid foundation for the development of closer relations between VP Bank and its employees and its external stakeholders.
 VP Bank affirms diversity at every employee and management level.
 Such diversity at the company ensures that the decision-makers are put in a position where they engage in constructive questioning are more open to innovative ideas.
 The Board of Directors has focused on this issue and prepared a skills analysis for future challenges.
-With two new female Board members from the Legal/Compliance and HR/Business Development areas, these skills were expanded in optimal fashion.
+With two female Board members from the Legal/Compliance and HR/Business Development areas, these skills were expanded in optimal fashion in 2017.

 Employees and managers are hired strictly on the basis of their qualifications without regard for age, gender or nationality.
 VP Bank offers all employees equal opportunities for employment and promotions.
 The assessment of an employee’s work performance is carried out in a fair, objective and transparent manner.